I Give a Sh!rt Challenge

-In the spirit of promoting rewear and reuse, we have partnered with Value Village® to challenge all Ontario secondary schools to organize an in-school clothing collection drive for used clothing (textiles) during Earth Week 2017.
-A grand prize of $5,000 will be awarded to the school that collects the most material per student during the challenge.
+In the spirit of promoting rewear and reuse, we have partnered with Value Village® to challenge all Ontario and British Columbia secondary schools to organize an in-school clothing collection drive for used clothing (textiles) during Waste Reduction Week in Canada 2018.
+A grand prize of $2,000 will be awarded to the school that collects the most material per student during the challenge.
 Additional prizes can be won for collection and efforts to ‘take action’ on the issues of textile waste.

 How it works

-Collect used clothing items and textiles for reuse or recycling during Earth Week 2017 (April 24 - April 28).
+Collect used clothing items and textiles for reuse or recycling during Waste Reduction Week in Canada 2018 - Oct 15 - 19 2018.

-Your donated materials will be collected during your assigned collection window (May 1 - May 4).
+Your donated materials will be collected during your assigned collection window from Nov 5 - Nov 9 2018.

-Submit your final results Monday, May 1 to Friday, May 12.
-To be eligible to win a prize, schools must register and complete a final submission form.
 Please note: you do not need the final weight of the clothes you collected to submit your results.
-Recycling Council of Ontario will send you your totals by the end of May to let you know how your school did.
+Recycling Council of Ontario will send you your totals by the end of November to let you know how your school did.